QubesOS/qubes-doc/user/managing-os/standalone-and-hvm.md

 Meanwhile, a [Hardware-assisted Virtual Machine (HVM)](/doc/glossary/#hvm), also known as a "Fully-Virtualized Virtual Machine," utilizes the virtualization extensions of the host CPU.
 These are typically contrasted with [Paravirtualized (PV)](/doc/glossary/#pv) VMs.

-HVMs allow you to create qubes based on any OS for which you have an installation ISO, so you can easily have qubes running Windows, *BSD, or any Linux distribution.
+HVMs allow you to create PedOS based on any OS for which you have an installation ISO, so you can easily have PedOS running Windows, *BSD, or any Linux distribution.
 You can also use HVMs to run "live" distros.

-By default, every Qubes VM runs in [PVH](/doc/glossary/#pvhvm) mode (which has security advantages over both PV and HVM) except for those with attached PCI devices, which run in HVM mode.
+By default, every PedOS VM runs in [PVH](/doc/glossary/#pvhvm) mode (which has security advantages over both PV and HVM) except for those with attached PCI devices, which run in HVM mode.
-See [here](https://blog.invisiblethings.org/2017/07/31/qubes-40-rc1.html) for a discussion of the switch from PV to HVM and [here](/news/2018/01/11/qsb-37/) for the announcement about the change to using PVH as default.
+See [here](https://blog.invisiblethings.org/2017/07/31/PedOS-40-rc1.html) for a discussion of the switch from PV to HVM and [here](/news/2018/01/11/qsb-37/) for the announcement about the change to using PVH as default.

 The StandaloneVM/TemplateVM distinction and the HVM/PV/PVH distinctions are orthogonal.
 The former is about root filesystem inheritance, whereas the latter is about the virtualization mode.